 The Waniyawad market is about 15 minutes away from the hotel and it didn’t take us long to find a decent store that sells local handicraft items.

-The ruins of Chattardi
+The ruins of Chattardi of Bhuj

 Most of the buildings have almost disappeared into rubble piles as a result of the earthquake of 2001.
 Still, the remaining pieces of history were enchanting enough for me.
 A few local visitors were sitting on the broken pedestals, enjoying the beautiful sunset.
 It was getting dark fast, so I decided to come down the next day at sunrise.